-Al dente, savory, carb-tastic, little thumbprint-esque orecchiette tossed with buttery, sweet kernels of corn off the cob; salty, crispy bacon; creamy, decadent goat cheese and herbaceous, fresh snipped chives, ALL loving coated and glistening with a luscious, silky, rich brown butter sauce.
+This corn and pasta recipe features al dente, mini pasta tossed with buttery, sweet kernels of fresh corn-off-the-cob; salty, crispy bacon; creamy, decadent goat cheese and herbaceous, fresh snipped chives, ALL loving coated and glistening with a luscious, silky, rich brown butter sauce.

 GAH.
 Utter deliciousness!

-But beware, your face will want to do a swan dive right into a vat of this pasta.
+But beware, your face will want to do a swan dive right into a vat of this corn pasta goodness.
 So obviously I recommend you have a stack (or family pack) of napkins ready.
 Or the shower running.

 Oh, AND just in case the flavor didn’t rock your face off, this pasta couldn’t be easier to prepare!
 Happy dance! 💃